 Sign up to become a notetaker today!
 Enter your class information, and we will contact you when a position is open in one or more of your classes.
 For more information, write to Notetaking Services: email@example.com.

-Because certain accommodations take time to coordinate, please make the request as soon as possible.
+Because certain accommodations take time to coordinate, we ask that announcements are shared well in advance so requests can be made as soon as possible.
 We will make a good faith effort to fulfill advance requests.

 WSU Vancouver students who believe they have been discriminated against because of a disability may pursue a formal grievance/compliant through WSU’s Office of Equal Opportunity.
 Learn more about grievance procedures.